mvanderlyn27/odyssey_backend/docs/workouts.md

         Input: URL Param :logId.
 User ID from auth token.

-        Output: workout_logs object including an array of its associated workout_log_sets records (with actual_weight and actual_weight_unit as logged).
+        Output: workout_logs object including workout_date (ISO 8601 date-time string) and an array of its associated workout_log_sets records (with actual_weight and actual_weight_unit as logged).

         Usage: Show the user exactly what they logged for every set in a specific past workout.